ZPESystems/Ansible/examples/playbooks/system-roles/Managed_Devices_report/README.md

 # Managed Devices Report: `nodegrid_elasticsearch_inventory`

 This use case collects managed-devices inventory information from local Nodegrid OpenSearch indices, validates and flattens the source rows, and loads the result into a central report index on the designated Nodegrid device with `reports` role.
+Furthermore, it allows the user to export Managed Devices data into a CSV file.

 ## Requirements